se-apc/fwup/README.md

 Project](https://github.com/nerves-project/nerves_system_br) has more examples and is better maintained.

+The [examples](docs/examples.md) document will contain self-contained example software update scenarios and their corresponding `fwup.conf` files.

 My real world use of `fwup` involves writing the new firmware to a place on the Flash that's not in current use and then 'flipping' over to it at the very end.
 The examples tend to reflect that. `fwup` can also be used to overwrite an